Karthick01234/Imgeditor/README.md

 # Imgeditor

-# This is an image editing hybrid application in development
+# This is an Apache Cordova hybrid Application written in JavaScript which maing function is users can edit images

-#Codes and their respective Packages may be outdated since its developed 3 years ago
+# Codes and their respective Packages may be outdated since its developed 3 years ago